 - 1. Park the unit on a flat, level surface such as a concrete floor.
-Disengage the PTO, engage the parking brake, and turn the ignition switch to OFF to stop the engine. - 2.
-Chock the front wheels to prevent the unit from rolling.
-Raise the rear of the unit and secure with jack stands.
-The jack stands must be under the bumper of the unit. - 3.
-Position the jack underneath the rear cross member of the transmission cradle and slowly raise the rear suspension to relieve the pressure on the upper shock mounting bolts.
+Disengage the PTO, engage the parking brake, and turn the ignition switch to OFF to stop the engine. - Chock the front wheels to prevent the machine from rolling.
+Raise the rear of the machine and secure with jack stands.
+The jack stands must be under the bumper of the machine. - Position the jack underneath the rear cross member of the transmission cradle and slowly raise the rear suspension to relieve the pressure on the upper shock mounting bolts.